hackclub/some-assembly-required/guide/writing-code/uppercaser.md

 # Uppercaser

+WELCOME TO THE UPPERCASER PROGRAM!!!!!

-Welcome to the Uppercaser program, the first program I've written in assembly that actually does something (other than [hello world](/code/x86-intel/hello-world/hello-world-mac.asm)).
+It's the first program I've written in assembly that actually does something (other than [hello world](/code/x86-intel/hello-world/hello-world-mac.asm)).

 Uppercaser takes command line arguments that you pass it, and uppercases them.
 Very nice!